mherrmann/java-generator-functions/README.md

 The performance is obviously not great, but not too shabby either.
 On my machine with a dual core i5 CPU @ 2.67 GHz, 1000 items can be produced in < 0.03s.

 This version requires Java 8, as it takes advantage of functional interfaces in its API and provides integration with the Streams API.
+If you need support for an older version of Java, use version 1.0 of this library.

 Contributing
 ------------